-Prospect steers less than 16 months of age, market steers 16 months and older.

-Prospect and Market steer classes will be divided by weight (and/or number of entries) into classes of Light, Medium, and Heavy by Show Management
+Prospect steers less than 12 months of age, Market steers 12 months of age and older as of the opening day of the 2024 General Livestock Show.
+Prospect and Market steer classes will be divided by weight (and/or number of entries) into classes of Light, Medium, and Heavy by Show Management.

-63-65 5 Prospect Steers (if more than 7 entries, classes will be broken by Show Management)
+63-65 Prospect Steers (if more than 7 entries, classes will b be broken by Show Management) 05 05 1 100peet oteets (II more citati / circirco, ciaooco wiii c be broken by onow management)

 66 Champion Prospect Steer Rosette

 67 Reserve Champion Prospect Steer Rosette

 68-70 Market Steers (if more than 7 entries, classes will be broken by Show Management)

 71 Champion Market Steer Rosette

 72 Reserve Champion Market Steer Rosette

-73 Premier Exhibitor Rosette

-74 Premier Breeder Rosette